Child & Youth Health

 Paediatric Levels of Care

-Last updated on September 1, 2022 Infants, children and youth have unique healthcare needs compared to adults; a range of paediatric expertise and resources is essential in hospitals to ensure that paediatric inpatients receive appropriate, safe and quality care throughout the continuum of inpatient care.
-PCMCH developed three distinct paediatric levels of inpatient care that …
+Infants, children and youth have unique healthcare needs compared to adults; a range of paediatric expertise and resources is essential in hospitals to ensure that paediatric inpatients receive appropriate, safe and quality care throughout the continuum of inpatient care.
+PCMCH developed three distinct paediatric levels of inpatient care that take into consideration the acuity of

 Paediatric Levels of Care Read More »